mengporly-git/deeplinks-qr/README.md

 flutter build web --release --base-href /YOUR_REPOSITORY_NAME/
 ```

-For a GitHub user or organization site named `USERNAME.github.io`, use:
+For a GitHub user or organization site named `USERNAME.github.io`, build with:

 ```bash
 flutter build web --release --base-href /
 ```

-The output is written to `build/web`.
+Flutter writes the production files to `build/web`.

-## 4. Deploy with GitHub Pages
+## Deploy with GitHub Pages

-The workflow at `.github/workflows/deploy.yml` builds and deploys every push to
+The workflow in `.github/workflows/deploy.yml` analyzes, tests, builds, and
+deploys the app whenever `main` is updated.
+It automatically uses
-`main`.
-It automatically chooses `/REPOSITORY_NAME/` for project sites and `/`
+`/REPOSITORY_NAME/` for project sites and `/` for repositories named
-for repositories named `USERNAME.github.io`.
+`USERNAME.github.io`.

 Create an empty GitHub repository, then run: